-A sad story of decay and neglect
+A story of decay and neglect

 The imminent demolition of the decaying and neglected Airds shopping mall is a sad indictment of the dreams of many and the ultimate demise of the 1970s Macarthur Growth Centre.

 The shopping mall is an example of urban decay in the middle of our local suburbia.
-It is a failure of modernism and the town planning utopia of city-based decision-makers.
+It is a failure of modernism and the town-planning utopia of city-based decision-makers.

-Progress, development, and modernism
+Progress, development, and Modernism

-There grand plans for Campbelltown as a satellite city within the New South Wales state government’s County of Cumberland Plan.
+There were grand plans for Campbelltown as a satellite city within the New South Wales state government’s County of Cumberland Plan.

-Influenced by the British New Town movement the city was incorporated in the State Planning Authority of NSW’s 1973 New Cities of Campbelltown Camden Appin Structure Plan.
-This later became the Macarthur Growth Centre administered by the Macarthur Development Board.
+Influenced by the British New Town movement, the city was incorporated in the State Planning Authority of NSW’s 1973 New Cities of Campbelltown Camden Appin Structure Plan.
+This later became the Macarthur Growth Centre, administered by the Macarthur Development Board.

 Radburn – a ‘foreign country’

-The Radburn principles were applied to five public housing estates that were developed by the Housing Commission of New South Wales in the Campbelltown area between 1972 and 1989.
+The Radburn principles were applied to five public housing estates developed by the Housing Commission of New South Wales in the Campbelltown area between 1972 and 1989.
 The other four estates were Macquarie Fields, Claymore, Minto and Ambervale.

 Radburn watered down